KulaWorkshop/kula.quest/docs/formats/level.md

 };
 ```

+Position 1 and 2 specify the two points of the laser.
+Similar to the [moving block](#moving-block), position 1 must always come before on the axis than position 2.
+If one of the positions are set to a block that isn't actually present in the level, the game will automatically create a normal block in its place.

-The direction specifies what direction the laser block needs to look in to reach its **to position**:
+The direction specifies the direction of the laser:

--   0 indicates up.
+-   `00 00` indicates Negative Y.
--   1 indicates right.
+-   `01 00` indicates Positive X.
--   2 indicates forward.
+-   `02 00` indicates Positive Z.
--   3 indicates back.
+-   `03 00` indicates Negative Z.
--   4 indicates left.
+-   `04 00` indicates Negative X.
--   5 indicates down.
+-   `05 00` indicates Positive Y.

+The **color** property follows the same structure that transporters and buttons do, and can be viewed [here](/formats/objects#color).
+Changing the color actually indexes into the laser's different textures, as each color is its own texture, so setting the value other than 4 changes to textures beyond the boundary, and the game will crash upon turning it on.

-Changing the **color** property to values other than the 4 color values start to change the laser texture itself, however the game will crash upon turning it on. **Enabled** specifies whether the laser block is enabled by default when the level is started.
+**Enabled** specifies whether the laser block is enabled by default when the level is started.
 Same as moving blocks, laser's also contain a **block ID** field that should be set to the block ID that represents this property in the block data section.

 Lastly, laser blocks contain a **target property** field for specifying which block and face to toggle when the laser's power is toggled, similar to transporters and buttons.